-There's so much to do in the beautiful Brecon Beacons National Park it's hard to know where to begin!
-We've come up with a shortlist of some of the most challenging, but immense fun, things to do in the Beacons above and below ground.
+There's so much to do in the beautiful Bannau Brycheiniog (Brecon Beacons) National Park it's hard to know where to begin!
+We've come up with a shortlist of some of the most challenging, but immense fun, things to do in the Bannau above and below ground.

 Walking the Beacons Way